midzer/choices/README.md

 ```

 **Example 2:**
-If your structure differs from `data.value` and `data.key` syntax you can write your own `key` and `value` into the `callback` function.
+If your structure differs from `data.value` and `data.key` structure you can write your own `key` and `value` into the `callback` function.
 This could be useful when you don't want to transform the given response.

 ```js
 const example = new Choices(element)